 Focus on stability and comfort so that you won’t be tempted to cut a video short because of an awkward position, and plan to hold your camera in landscape orientation.
 Even though vertical videos are supported by social sharing platforms, most people prefer landscape format, which translates to a better viewing experience on computer and TV screens.

 Learn to use video editing apps or software

 If you’re lucky or skillful enough to capture the perfect raw footage, you might want to share that content, but often vacation videos benefit from editing.
 Basic changes such as trimming can be done with your phone’s features, but for anything more extensive, you will need an app or software.

 Finding the best one requires some experimentation, but there are a range of options designed to help you edit individual videos or turn them into a video scrapbook complete with smooth transitions between clips and a soundtrack.
 Whatever you do, retain the original videos in case you want to revisit them later.

 Focus on making memories and capturing details

 What makes your video distinct is the perspective you bring to it.
-Other vacationers may have been to Hawaii or explored Tokyo, but they didn’t capture it exactly the way you will.
+Other vacationers may have toured Europe or explored Tokyo, but they didn’t capture it exactly the way you will.
 Pans of a gorgeous landscape or scenes of a bustling city give vacation videos a sense of place, but also remember to focus on the people and details that make your trip so memorable.
 This personal touch helps your video stand out among the crowd and is key to enjoying it yourself.
 After all, the appeal of reliving your vacation comes from the brief reminders that spark your memories.
 When creatively edited, these moments are fun for others to watch as well.